lugatuic/lugatuic.github.io/content/personalwebsite.md

 Typescript is used in lieu of Javascript because of developer preference for static typing.

-SCSS is for styling and simplies CSS inheritence for a smoother developement experience.
+SCSS is for styling and simplies CSS inheritence for a smoother development experience.

 However you do not need to use any/all of these technologies.